A notorious Indonesian animal market has ended its brutal dog and cat meat trade, activists say - ExBulletin

 A notorious Indonesian animal market has ended its brutal dog and cat meat trade, activists say

+PLEASE Authorities on Friday announced an end to the brutal and cruel slaughter of dog and cat meat at a notorious animal market on the Indonesian island of Sulawesi following a year-long campaign by local activists and global celebrities.

+The Tomohon Extreme Market will become the first such market in Indonesia to go without dog and cat meat, according to anti-animal cruelty group Humane Society International, or HSI.
+Images of dogs and cats being clubbed and torched while still alive had sparked outrage.

-The final end to logging and trade was announced on Friday by Tomohon City Mayor Caroll Senduk.
+The final end to logging and trading was announced Friday by Tomohon City Regional Secretary Edwin Roring.
 HSI said they would rescue any remaining live dogs and cats from slaughterhouse suppliers and take them to sanctuaries.

+We hope Tomohon will be completely free of the dog and cat meat trade, Roring said in his remarks.
+We believe that the way to reduce people’s interest in consuming dog and cat meat in Tomohon is to stop selling it in markets.

+He urged people to consume animal food sources that are more hygienic and do not cause rabies, such as pork, beef and chicken.
+He promised to deploy law enforcement officers to the markets to ensure there were no more dog and cat meat vendors in the city.

 The Tomohon Extreme Market had previously been touted as a tourist attraction and listed on TripAdvisor as a destination also selling cat meat and carcasses of wild and protected species such as bats, snakes and other reptiles.